1996–97 Los Angeles Lakers season

 The 1996–97 Los Angeles Lakers season was the 49th season for the Los Angeles Lakers in the National Basketball Association, and their 37th season in Los Angeles, California.

+Season summary

+Off-season
-This season was mostly remembered for the Lakers signing free agent All-Star center Shaquille O'Neal to a seven-year, $120 million deal, and acquiring shooting guard, and high school basketball star Kobe Bryant from the Charlotte Hornets, who selected him with the thirteenth overall pick in the 1996 NBA draft during the off-season; in the draft, the Lakers selected point guard Derek Fisher from the University of Arkansas at Little Rock with the 24th overall pick.

-The team also signed former Lakers guard Byron Scott from the "Showtime" era, signed free agents Jerome Kersey, and Sean Rooks, and acquired rookie center Travis Knight from the Chicago Bulls.
-In January, they traded Cedric Ceballos back to his former team, the Phoenix Suns, in exchange for Robert Horry, who won two championships with the Houston Rockets.
+This season was mostly remembered for the Lakers signing free agent All-Star center Shaquille O'Neal to a seven-year, $120 million contract, and acquiring rookie shooting guard, and high school basketball star Kobe Bryant from the Charlotte Hornets, who selected him with the 13th overall pick in the 1996 NBA draft during the off-season.
+In the draft, the Lakers selected point guard Derek Fisher from the University of Arkansas at Little Rock with the 24th overall pick.
+The team also signed former "Showtime"-era Lakers guard Byron Scott, signed free agents Jerome Kersey, and Sean Rooks, and acquired rookie center Travis Knight out of the University of Connecticut from the Chicago Bulls.

+Regular season

-With the addition of O'Neal, the Lakers won eight of their first eleven games of the regular season, then posted two six-game winning streaks, one between December and January, and another between January and February, as they had the best record in the Western Conference at the All-Star break with a 35–13 record.
-However, the team soon slipped out of first-place, by finishing in second place in the Pacific Division with a 56–26 record, and earning the fourth seed in the Western Conference.
-The Lakers had the eighth best team defensive rating in the NBA.
+With the addition of O'Neal, Bryant and Scott, the Lakers won eight of their first eleven games of the regular season, and posted a six-game winning streak between December and January.
+In January, the team traded Cedric Ceballos back to his former team, the Phoenix Suns, in exchange for Robert Horry, who won two NBA championships with the Houston Rockets.
+The Lakers posted another six-game winning streak between January and February, and held the best record in the Western Conference at the All-Star break with a 35–13 record.
+However, the Lakers soon slipped out of first-place, by finishing in second place in the Pacific Division with a 56–26 record, and earning the fourth seed in the Western Conference.
+The team had the eighth best team defensive rating in the NBA.

-O'Neal averaged 26.2 points, 12.5 rebounds and 2.9 blocks per game, but only played 51 games due to a knee injury, and was named to the All-NBA Third Team, while Eddie Jones averaged 17.2 points and 2.4 steals per game, plus contributing 152 three-point field goals, and Nick Van Exel provided the team with 15.3 points and 8.5 assists per game, and led the Lakers with 177 three-point field goals.
-In addition, Elden Campbell provided 14.9 points, 8.0 rebounds and 1.5 blocks per game, while Kersey contributed 6.8 points, 5.2 rebounds and 1.7 steals per game.
-Off the bench, Bryant contributed 7.6 points per game, while Scott contributed 6.7 points per game, Knight averaged 4.8 points and 4.5 rebounds per game, Corie Blount provided with 4.2 points and 4.8 rebounds per game, and Fisher contributed 3.9 points and 1.5 assists per game.
+O'Neal averaged 26.2 points, 12.5 rebounds and 2.9 blocks per game, but only played 51 games due to a knee injury, and was named to the All-NBA Third Team, while Eddie Jones averaged 17.2 points and 2.4 steals per game, along with 152 three-point field goals, and Nick Van Exel provided the team with 15.3 points and 8.5 assists per game, and led the Lakers with 177 three-point field goals.
+In addition, Elden Campbell provided with 14.9 points, 8.0 rebounds and 1.5 blocks per game, while Horry averaged 9.2 points, 5.4 rebounds, 1.7 steals and 1.3 blocks per game in 22 games after the trade, and Kersey contributed 6.8 points, 5.2 rebounds and 1.7 steals per game.
+Off the bench, Bryant averaged 7.6 points per game, while Scott contributed 6.7 points per game, Knight averaged 4.8 points and 4.5 rebounds per game, Corie Blount provided with 4.2 points and 4.8 rebounds per game, and Fisher contributed 3.9 points and 1.5 assists per game.
 Bryant and Knight were both named to the NBA All-Rookie Second Team.